-Suddenly from the kitchen my aunt screamed “Richard the gravy is finished, the gravy is finished!”
-With that my uncle bolted out of his chair, my mom asked him “Rich is everything o.k.?”
+Suddenly from the kitchen, my aunt screamed “Richard the gravy is finished, the gravy is finished!”
+With that, my uncle bolted out of his chair, and my mom asked him “Rich is everything okay?”
 While hustling over to the bar he said “Oh yeah, the gravy’s made, Pat can now have her Rob Roy.”

 1 medium onion coarsely chopped